 - blood orange simple syrup – use the juice to make a flavorful seasonal syrup!

 - blood orange soda – one of my all-time favorite ways to enjoy seasonal produce is making homemade sodas!
-Take a trip to Southern Italy without ever leaving your kitchen with this soda pop!
+Take a trip to Southern Italy without ever leaving your kitchen!

-- blood orange spritzer – add 2-4 ounces of juice to sparkling water or one of your favorite bubbly wines like prosecco or champagne for a refreshing drink!
+- blood orange spritzer – add 2-4 ounces of juice to sparkling water or one of your favorite bubbly wines like prosecco or champagne for a refreshing drink, or put a splash into a blood orange spritz cocktail!

 ℹ️ troubleshooting tips